Comparison

 What TestMyApps optimizes for

-TestMyApps focuses on managed beta testing for teams shipping under deadline pressure — especially Android founders facing the twelve-testers-for-fourteen-days requirement and cross-platform teams that need organized feedback before App Store or Play Store submission.
+TestMyApps focuses on managed beta testing for teams shipping under deadline pressure — especially Android founders facing the twelve-testers-for-fourteen-days requirement who need organized feedback before Play Store submission.

 The emphasis is coordination: onboarding instructions, progress visibility, structured scenarios, follow-up during the test window, and help turning tester activity into launch-readiness notes.
 That is different from maximizing raw tester impressions.

-TestMyApps supports Android closed testing workflows and iOS TestFlight-style coordination.
+TestMyApps is built end to end for Google Play closed testing workflows.
 See how it works for the operating model and pricing for current packages.

 Google Play closed testing: where the comparison matters most